WojciechMatuszewski/programming-notes/aws-stuff.md

 #### Man in the middle attacks

-- R53 **does not support DNSSEC**, that means that you **should use 3rd party DNS** when you are worried about man in the middle attacks.
+- R53 **support DNSSEC only for domain registration**.
+It **DOES NOT SUPPORT DNSSEC FOR DNS service**.
+If you are worried about man in the middle attacks, use different provider.

+* another option is to **run your own DNS server on EC2**.

 #### DDOS